 Chris M. Smith

-Real Estate Law Fellowship Program.
-The St. John’s Law Mattone Family Institute for Real Estate Law Fellowship Program (the “Real Estate Fellowship Program”), provided through the Mattone Family Institute for Real Estate Law (the “Mattone Institute”), offers an outstanding educational and pre-professional experience for selected 2L and 3L St. John's Law students ("Real Estate Fellows") who have a strong interest in real estate law, including real estate development, finance and investment.
-The Real Estate Fellowship Program provides to each Real Estate Fellow an annual stipend of up to $5,000, and, potentially, additional funds to pursue academic and pre-professional activities, which awards are incremental to any other scholarship monies.
+The Real Estate Law Fellowship Program (the “Real Estate Fellowship Program”), provided through the Mattone Family Institute for Real Estate Law (the “Mattone Institute”), offers an outstanding educational and pre-professional experience for selected St. John's Law students ("Real Estate Fellows") who have a strong interest in real estate law, including real estate development, finance and investment.
+The Real Estate Fellowship Program provides to each Real Estate Fellow an annual tuition stipend of up to $5,000, which award is incremental to any other scholarship monies.
 The Mattone Institute provides Real Estate Fellows with a unified program of academic and pre-professional instruction designed to prepare them for rewarding careers in real estate law, including real estate-focused externship, mentoring and clinical programs.
 Real Estate Fellows will be linked with the Mattone Institute’s strong network of alumni and connections in the real estate industry, and will participate in, and assist with, Mattone Institute networking events, conferences, seminars and continuing legal education programs.
 Real Estate Fellows will be given preferential access to limited-enrollment real estate law electives.
 The Mattone Institute’s Director and a dedicated Career Development Counselor with expertise in real estate career options will work closely with the Real Estate Fellows as they make decisions regarding curriculum, publications, internships, externships, and long-term career planning.

 Real Estate Fellows will agree to comply with the following requirements (the “Program Requirements”):